 St John is one of the best snorkeling islands in the U.S Virgin Islands and all of the Caribbean.
 When it comes to the outdoors, not even St Thomas or St Croix can match the same level of natural beauty and number of landscapes that St John offers.

 With the many shorelines and bays around the island, snorkeling in St John presents a large number of choices.
-St John, USVI, is home to a diverse marine life and plant life, with sea turtles, rays, octopuses, nurse sharks, tropical fish, and even dolphins swimming in its waters.
+When snorkeling, you can see a diverse marine life and plant life, with sea turtles, rays, octopuses, nurse sharks, tropical fish, and even dolphins swimming in its waters.

 The large number of coral reef systems is another great thing to observe while snorkeling apart from the sea creatures.
 There are also plenty of sea fans and gorgonians in it.
 It’s truly the perfect island for snorkeling.